 - Once the application has been processed, a notification will be sent via SMS.

-How to Apply for a Driving License in RTO or Offline in India?
+How to Apply for a Driving licence in RTO or Offline in India?

-The procedure to apply for a Driving License in India is very simple and straightforward.
-The steps given below will help you understand how to apply for a Driving License offline.
+The procedure to apply for a Driving licence in India is very simple and straightforward.
+The steps given below will help you understand how to apply for a Driving licence offline.

-- Be present at your Driving License test center on the specified time and date.
-Once you clear the test, your driving license will be awarded on the spot or will be sent to your registered address.
+- Be present at your Driving licence test center on the specified time and date.
+Once you clear the test, your driving licence will be awarded on the spot or will be sent to your registered address.

-- Also, if you are taking driving lesson from a Driving school, the school will help you apply for a driving license.
+- Also, if you are taking driving lesson from a Driving school, the school will help you apply for a driving licence.